BU-IE-582/fall21-enesssari/index.md

 ## Homework Assignments

 There will be several homework assignments done for this course.
+You can see assignments and related files here.

 You can use the [editor on GitHub](https://github.com/BU-IE-582/fall21-baydoganmustafa/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.